drewrvaz/Accessibility-Refactor/README.md

 # Module-01-Homework

 ## Description
 The Horiseon webpage has a header, a footer, in page links, and a description of what the company can do for you.
+I learned how to look through code, and refractor it to make it more accessible.

 ## User Story